Language-Research-Technology/ro-crate-modes/docs/soss-profiles.md

 [Person](https://schema.org/Person).
 Classes have properties such as [birthDate](https://schema.org/birthDate).
 The Schema.org specifies which Properties can occur in the `domain` of which Classes and the `range` of Classes that are expected as values for a property.

-While Schema.org has Class definitions for [Class](https://schema.org/Class) and [Property](https://schema.org/Property) it does not eat its own dogfood and uses the equivalent Classes from the `rdf:` and `rdfs:` namespaces.
+While Schema.org has Class definitions for [Class](https://schema.org/Class) and [Property](https://schema.org/Property) it does not eat its own dogfood, rather it uses the equivalent Classes from the `rdf:` and `rdfs:` namespaces.

 Here is the definition for Person: